HomeBlog

 2. Cake cutting or special moment: I use this as the "pivot point" — the energy turns up a notch, people stand, there's movement.

-4. Open dancing kicks in: by this point, the room is already warmed up.
-The dance floor fills faster because people aren't going from zero to sixty.
+4. Open dancing kicks in: By this point, the room is already warmed up.
+The dance floor fills faster because people aren't going from zero to sixty — they've been gradually brought along.

 Skip this bridge and you get the dreaded "DJ announces open dancing and nobody moves for three songs" scenario.
 That doesn't happen when the build-up is right.